astronomer/docs/learn/use-case-airflow-cohere-opensearch.md

     ![Graph view of the final section of the analyze_customer_feedback DAG that queries OpenSearch for the most similar testimonial using KNN on the embeddings and filter for positive sentiment.](/img/examples/use-case-airflow-cohere-opensearch_final_section.png)

-Several parameters of this DAG are set at the beginning of the DAG.
-You can adjust the number of customer feedbacks returned by the mock API by changing the `NUM_CUSTOMERS` variable.
+Several parameters are set at the beginning of the DAG.
+You can adjust the number of pieces of customer feedback returned by the mock API by changing the `NUM_CUSTOMERS` variable.

 #### Ingest customer feedback data into OpenSearch